 “We’re nailing it!”

 We met this guy who looked like Keith Richards who worked at Tropicana.
 He wore a scarf around his head and down his back with a CD tied to the end.
-At one point this girl walked past us dragging a dude by the hand.
+A girl walked past dragging a dude by the hand.

 “What are you guys doing?”
-She asked as they passed.
+She asked us.